Welcome to Service Dog Laws Nebraska

 But, if the space in the ambulance is crowded and the dog’s presence would interfere with the emergency medical staff’s ability to treat the patient, the dog can be excluded.

-13. More Than One Service Dog – Service Dog Laws Nebraska
+More Than One Service Dog

 Sometimes, someone living with a disability may indeed require more than one service dog to help them with everyday life activities.
-Someone may have two different disabilities, and may need two different dogs, one for each purpose.
+Someone may have two different disabilities and may need two different dogs, one for each purpose.

 An example of this would be one dog for autism support, to keep a person with autism safe.
-And a second dog as a seizure alert dog, to warn of an oncoming seizure and to keep the person safe during the event.
+And a second dog is a seizure alert dog, to warn of an oncoming seizure and to keep the person safe during the event.

 Or, someone may have one disability that requires two different dogs.
 An example of this would be someone who uses two service dogs for stability and mobility support.